Young Adult Mental Health & Substance Abuse Treatment Centers

 What causes an eating disorder?

 Most researchers believe that eating disorders are caused by a combination of psychological, genetic, biological, and social factors.
-At their root, eating disorders are not really about body image or eating habits.
-Rather, they are symptoms of underlying issues—most often depression, trauma, or anxiety.
-Controlling food intake becomes a form of self-medication—a way to manage the pain and discomfort and feel a sense of control.
+Eating disorders are most often diagnosed in conjunction with depression, trauma, or anxiety.
+Controlling food intake can become a form of self-medication—a way to manage the pain and discomfort and feel a sense of control.

 When such underlying issues are present, lifestyle and circumstances can trigger eating disorders.
 For young adults, going away to college and living on their own for the first time can lead to unhealthy eating habits as a result of convenience, budgetary restrictions, or a change in lifestyle.
 In addition, young adulthood is a time when body-image issues and social comparison are front and center, increasing the risk of an eating disorder.